-Windows, External Doors and Joinery Repair Category 2 Notes Some of the timber window units are of an older type.
-The seals to older double glazed units often fail resulting in condensation between the panes of glass.
-Failed sealed units can go undetected in certain weather / daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
-This can occur without warning and may only be seen in certain weather conditions.
-Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
+Windows, External Doors and Joinery Repair Category 2 Notes The seals of double glazed units have failed, resulting in condensation between the panes of glass.
+These units can be repaired/replaced by a glazing contractor.
+Areas of cracked mastic pointing observed.
+Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, leaks and appring mechanisms can deteriorate through upage and locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.

 External Decorations

 Repair Category 1

-Notes Areas of weathered paintwork observed.
+Notes No significant defects evident.